ryanabrego/MkDocs/docs/index.md

 Welcome to my technical documentation portfolio.
 This site showcases my writing style, tools knowledge, and management experience, as well as my approach to creating clear, user-focused content using a modern docs-as-code workflow.
 Each section highlights how documentation integrates into agile product development, DevOps practices, and user experience design.

-Whether you're interested in API reference material, Python-powered automation, or scalable content strategies, this site provides examples of real-world techniques, tooling, and workflows used to deliver high-quality documentation for software products.
+Whether you're interested in DITA content management systems, API reference material, Python-powered automation, or scalable content strategies, this site provides examples of real-world techniques, tooling, and workflows used to deliver high-quality documentation for software products.

 ## What You'll Find Here
 * **Team Management**: Insights into leading distributed documentation teams in agile environments